Quetzaly88/PP5-Real_Honey/README.md

       - Used **Stripe CLI** (`stripe listen --forward-to localhost:8000/checkout/webhook/`) to validate webhook events.
       - Successfully triggered `payment_intent.succeeded` to verify order processing.

+   *We resolved a critical Stripe card element mounting issue that prevented payments from processing.
+Additional checks ensure the card element remains in the DOM before confirming payments.
+We also fixed a KeyError: 'county', ensuring all order fields are handled properly

    *Final Outcome:
       - Orders are **properly linked** to checkout data and webhook responses.
       - Payments are **validated & confirmed** before redirecting users.